ListeningApp/listening-modal-llm/training_documents/grief_cache/grief.md

 Introduction

-## One.
-Attachment, Loss, and The Experience of Grief

-Attachment Theory
+## One ATTACHMENT, LOSS, AND THE EXPERIENCE OF GRIEF

+ATTACHMENT THEORY

 Before one can fully comprehend the impact of a loss and the human behavior associated with it, one must have some understanding of the meaning of attachment.
 There is considerable writing in the psychological and psychiatric literature as to the nature of attachments-what they are and how they develop.
 One of the key figures and primary thinkers in this area is the late British psychiatrist John Bowlby.
 He devoted much of his professional career to the area of attachment and loss and wrote several substantial volumes as well as a number of articles on the subject.

 Bowlby's attachment theory provides a way for us to conceptualize the tendency in human beings to create strong affectional bonds with others and a way to understand the strong emotional reaction that occurs when those bonds are threatened or broken.
 To develop his theories, Bowlby casts his net wide and includes data from ethology, control theory, cognitive psychology, neurophysiology, and developmental biology.
 He takes exception to those who believe that attachment bonds between individuals develop only in order to have certain biological drives met, such as the drive for food or the drive for sex.
 Citing Lorenz's work with animals and Harlow's work with young monkeys, Bowlby points to the fact that attachment occurs in the absence of the reinforcement of these biogenic needs.

 Bowlby's thesis is that these attachments come from a need for security and safety; they develop early in life, are usually directed toward a few specific individuals, and tend to endure throughout a large part of the life cycle.
+Forming attachments with significant others

+## Grief Counseling and Grief Therapy

-Forming attachments with significant others is considered normal behavior not only for the child but for the adult as well.
+is considered normal behavior not only for the child but for the adult as well.
 Bowlby argues that attachment behavior has survival value, citing the occurrence of this behavior in the young of almost all species of mammals.
 But he sees attachment behavior as distinct from feeding and sexual behavior.

 Attachment behavior is best illustrated by the young animal and the young child, who, as they grow, leave the primary attachment figure for increasingly long periods of time to search an ever-widening radius of their environment.
 But they always return to the attachment figure for support and safety.
 When the attachment figure disappears or is threatened, the response is one of intense anxiety and strong emotional protest.
 Bowlby suggests that the child's parents provide the secure base of operation from which to explore.
 This relationship determines the child's capacity to make affectional bonds later in life.
 This is similar to Erikson's concept of basic trust; through good parenting, the individual sees himself as both able to help himself and worthy of being helped should difficulties arise.
 Obvious pathological aberrations can develop in this pattern.
 Inadequate parenting can lead people either to form anxious attachments or to form very tenuous attachments, if any at all.
 Various attachment styles can be found in Chapter Three.

 If the goal of attachment behavior is to maintain an affectional bond, situations that endanger this bond give rise to certain very specific reactions.
 The greater the potential for loss, the more intense and the more varied these reactions are.
-"In such circumstances, all the most powerful forms of attachment behavior become activated-clinging, crying, and perhaps angry coercion....When these actions are successful, the bond is restored; the activities cease and the states of stress and distress are alleviated.
-If the danger is not removed, withdrawal, apathy, and despair then ensue."
+"In such circumstances, all the most powerful forms of attachment behavior become activated-clinging, crying, and perhaps angry coercion ....
+When these actions are successful, the bond is restored; the activities cease and the states of stress and distress are alleviated" (Bowlby, p. four hundred twenty-nine).
+If the danger is not removed, withdrawal, apathy, and despair then ensue.

 Animals demonstrate this behavior as well as humans.
 In The Expression of Emotions in Man and Animals, written during the latter part of the nineteenth century, Darwin described the ways in which sorrow is expressed by animals as well as by children and adult human beings.
 Ethologist Lorenz has described this grief-like behavior in the separation of a greylag goose from its mate:

 The first response to the disappearance of the partner consists in the anxious attempt to find him again.
-The goose moves about restlessly by day and night, flying great distances and visiting places where the partner might be found, uttering all the time the penetrating trisyllable long-distance call....The searching expeditions are extended farther and farther and quite often the searcher itself
+The goose moves about restlessly by day and night, flying great distances and visiting places where the partner might be found, uttering all the time the penetrating trisyllable long-distance call ....
+The searching expeditions are extended farther and farther and quite often the searcher itself

-## One.
-Attachment, Loss, and the Experience of Grief
+## One Attachment, Loss, and the Experience of Grief

-gets lost, or succumbs to an accident....All the objective observable characteristics of the goose's behavior on losing its mate are roughly identical with human grief.
+gets lost, or succumbs to an accident ....
+All the objective observable characteristics of the goose's behavior on losing its mate are roughly identical with human grief.

 There are many other examples of grieving in the animal world.
 Several years ago, there was an interesting account about dolphins in the Montreal zoo.
 After one of the dolphins died, its mate refused to eat, and the zookeepers had the difficult, if not impossible, task of keeping the surviving dolphin alive.
 By not eating, the dolphin was exhibiting manifestations of grief and depression akin to human loss behavior.